cloudmesh-community/book/chapters/prg/python/fingerprint/fingerprint.md

 `bozorth3` class represents the match being done: tracking the ids of the probe and gallery images as well as the match score.

-Since we will be writing these instance out to a database, we provide some static methods for SQL statements.
+Since we will be writing these instances out to a database, we provide some static methods for SQL statements.
 While there are many Object-Relational-Model (ORM) libraries available for Python, this approach keeps the current implementation simple.